zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 `[FromBody]` - Annotate thats take all the content from the body

-The rest logic is just taking all the user inputs and inserting them in relevated column in the database asynchronously
+This function is taking the user's input and inserting it into the relevant column in the database asynchronously

 ## Deleting Comment From DynamoDB
 This can be done in two ways
 1. Manually by logging into AWS and deleting the record from the DynamoDB Table
 2. Click a button from the frontend.

 As a blog owner, I believe users shouldn't have the ability to delete comments.
-Hence, I didn't implement this, However, if you want to implement it, please copy paste the below code in the `CommentsController` and do an AJAX request from the frontend on the click of a button provide the comment that need to be deleted is selected.
+Hence, I didn't implement this, However, if you want to implement it, please copy paste the below code in the `CommentsController` and do an AJAX request from the frontend on the click of a button provided that the comment that needs to be deleted is selected.
 ```
     [HttpDelete("{id}")]
     public async Task Delete(string id)